WHAT IS MANUFACTURING ANALYTICS?

 Become a data wizard within less than 1 hour!

-Manufacturing analytics is all about manipulating raw data gathered from existing manufacturing processes and translating it into actionable information.
+Manufacturing analytics is all about manipulating raw data, selecting the right manufacturing KPIs from existing processes and translating them into actionable information.
 This information can later be used to improve and modify all dimensions of existing processes, in order to maximise profit margins, manage logistics and improve product efficiency, quality or safety.
 Manufacturing business intelligence software helps you to develop industry-specific forecasts and to translate demand signals to allow for the most appropriate and cost-effective response.
 It will ultimately improve existing processes and dominate the competition.
 There are hundreds of moving parts in the manufacturing industry and thousands of steps to monitor.
 Data can be easily lost and important decisions neglected without the help of clear objectives, systematically driven methods of gathering and studying existing data.
-A business analytics software like datapine takes every piece of information and merges them to create a top-down overview of manufacturing processes that could not have been completed if only relying on manpower alone.
+Manufacturing BI software like datapine take every piece of information and merge them to create a top-down overview of manufacturing processes that could not have been completed if only relying on manpower alone.

 Historically, the manufacturing sector has been a slow-changer, especially in integrating innovative IT solution.
 That is partly due to the fact their “IT” infrastructures were developed before the cloud was born, or before the inexpensive storage of data and the omnipresent connectivity were easily accessible.
-But the disruption forced the manufacturing industry to adopt new ways of working, and it is now catching up with the use of modern manufacturing analytics, applying it to different areas of the industry – from product development to finance and supply chain.
+But the disruption forced the manufacturing industry to adopt new ways of working, and it is now catching up with the use of modern manufacturing analytics tools.

 The manufacturing revolution, generated a century ago with the invention of the assembly line, is still going on: automated processes and mechanisation enabled by the information technologies provide the sector with an incredible amount of data that most company don’t exactly know what to do with.
-This is where business intelligence steps in, and helps you connect the dots: by gathering all your data sources in one single point of truth, you are able to analyse them conjointly, and to visualise trends and patterns in the data that wouldn’t have been otherwise possible.
+This is where business intelligence in manufacturing steps in, and helps you connect the dots: by gathering all your data sources in one single point of truth, you are able to analyse them conjointly, and to visualise trends and patterns in the data that wouldn’t have been otherwise possible.
 Besides, these cross-database analyses yield valuable information for manufacturers to improve their processes, by saving costs, improving the quality and the safety, improving the workforce efficiency, enhancing collaboration, and generally increasing the productivity.
+Whether a large enterprise, or small manufacturer – today it doesn’t matter – to survive in today’s competitive environment, manufacturing analytics is the way to go.
+The value of analysed data can empower business owners to take advantage of data driven decision making by combining their data through various data sources and visualise trends that would otherwise stay untapped

 At datapine, we believe that manufacturing analytics can bring an incredible change to the way processes, logistics, or product quality are managed.
 We want to ease the access to your data, and provide you with the manufacturing business intelligence software you need for advanced analytics.
 Decode complex manufacturing processes and improve their operability, optimise maintenance costs, calibrate time reduction, assess risk and failure, implement root cause analysis, and detect anomalies: all of these insights are within your data, and you just need the right tools to uncover them.